Why capturing imagination is more powerful than reason!

 Do customers want to believe in what you are offering?

-A good example of this is was how the Leave campaign in the EU referendum used the slogan “Let’s take back control” to try to convince people to vote for Brexit.
+For example, the Leave campaign in the EU referendum used the slogan “Let’s take back control” to convince people to vote for Brexit.
 This slogan was intended to suggest that by leaving the EU the UK would again become a sovereign state.
 The UK would be able to set its own laws, set rules and standard for products and services, be able to negotiate its own trade deals and control its borders.

 Although “Let’s take back control” may not have been true, it caught the imagination of voters and that’s more persuasive than a rational argument about economics.